- Part of

 Key features and terminology

 A ‘Snap’ is a picture or video you send through the app to one or more of your friends.
-Users have the option to add a time limit of 1 to 10 seconds on images they share, and a video snap can last up to 60 seconds in a series of 6, 10 seconds clips.
+Users have the option to add a time limit of 1 to 10 seconds on images they share, and a video snap can last up to 60 seconds in a series of six, 10 seconds clips.
 Once the snap has been viewed by its recipient it is deleted unless you add it to your ‘Story’, in which case they disappear after 24 hours.

 A ‘Story’ is a collection of snaps that play in the order they were taken.
 You and your friends' stories are displayed to show the last 24 hours, so you can view the series of messages you sent between each other.
+There is an option to make ‘Private stories’ where users can choose who sees them.

 This feature is a newsfeed featuring content from news outlets.